zkamvar/user2021/prose.md

  - {varnish} to host the CSS, JS, and HTML templates
  - {pegboard} to serve as a validator (and converter!) for lesson content

- Of course, the first thing any contributor will see is the folder structure and it will help is this resembles the structure of the lesson website.
+ Of course, the first thing any contributor will see is the folder structure and it will help if this resembles the structure of the lesson website.
  So our lessons consist of folders that correspond to the website dropdown menus: one folder for lesson chapters, one for extra information for learners, one for extra information for instructors, and one to contain learner profiles.